 What were the GMMG Camaro programs?

 GMMG's Camaro programs focused on 2000 through 2002 model year Camaros.
-They included the:
+They include the:

-They were commissioned by various Chevrolet dealerships including Berger Chevrolet, Tom Henry Chevrolet, and Earnhardt Chevrolet.
+Various Chevrolet dealerships commissioned these special editions, primarily Berger Chevrolet, along with Tom Henry Chevrolet and Earnhardt Chevrolet.

 What is a GMMG Camaro?